 Table of Contents

-Starting in January 2023, Marketplace API and Integration API will feature new rate limits in dev and demo environments.
-In addition, Integration API will feature new concurrency limits in dev and demo environments and, eventually, in production environments.
+Starting in January 2023, Marketplace API and Integration API feature new rate limits in dev and test environments.
+In addition, Integration API features new concurrency limits in dev and test environments and, eventually, in live environments.

 Rate limit means a limit on the number of requests that the API can process within a time span, e.g. in one minute.

 Concurrency limit means a limit on the number of simultaneous requests that the API can process at any given moment.